-Incorporated in 2002, tiny Duck is one of the newest additions to North Carolina's Outer Banks.
-Just 20 miles south of the Virginia state line, it has an affluent seaside ambiance.
+Tiny Duck is one of the newest additions to North Carolina's Outer Banks and has an affluent seaside ambiance.
 Currituck Sound is to the west and the open ocean is to the east.

 Sanderling stretches from the Atlantic Ocean to Currituck Sound.
 Most of the 191 single family homes here face the water, but a few sit in between.

 Etowah is a nice little community (census designated place) in a scenic valley on the edges of the Blue Ridge Mountains and the 500,000-acre Pisgah National Forest in southwestern North Carolina.
 It got its name from the Native American word for a river in Georgia and dates from the late-1800s.

 Built in the early 1990s and nestled on 74 acres in the Blue Ridge Mountains of North Carolina, Riverwind is an appealing 55+ manufactured home community.
 Clean and nicely landscaped, it has nearly has 200 homes in a secluded setting with beautiful mountain views.

 Charming Flat Rock started out in the early-1800s as a summer retreat for wealthy Charlestonians and today is known as "Little Charleston of the Mountains."